alcideio/skan/README.md

 Examples:

 # Validate a YAML file.
-Multiple YAML files seperated with '---' is supported
+Multiple YAML files separated with '---' is supported
 skan manifest mydeployment.yaml

 # Validate the all resources found in 'myns' of a cluster using kubectl